jareiko/meteor-asteroid/README.md

     added: function(ent) {}
     removed: function(ent) {}
     advance: function(ent, delta) {}
-    persist: function(ent) {}
     publish: function(ent) {}

 These methods are called with the component field bound as `this` and the entire entity document passed as `ent`.

-`persist` and `publish` are called after each advance cycle on the server.
+`publish` is called after each advance cycle on the server.
-They may return an object representing state which will be persisted to the DB or published to the client.
+It may return an object representing the component's state which will be published to the client.
-If they return a falsy value then no action is taken for that component.
+If it returns a falsy value then no action is taken.

     es.setCollection(collection);